4 Clues it’s time to choose a new CRM

-Technology platforms should be making work at your nonprofit easier, more efficient, and more effective, but we all know that isn’t always the case.
+Technology like constituent relationship management (CRM) platforms should be making work at your nonprofit easier, more efficient, and more effective, but we all know that isn’t always the case.
 How do you know if your technology has stopped meeting your needs?
 We asked our friend Maureen Wallbeoff, digital strategist and experienced “accidental techie,” what clues nonprofits should look out for to signal that it might be time to seek out a new platform.

 Q: What are some signs that it’s time to start looking for a new CRM?